speakupai/speakupai.github.io/index.md

 > Real-world audio recordings are often degraded by factors such as noise, reverberation, and equalization distortion.
 This paper introduces HiFi-GAN, a deep learning method to transform recorded speech to sound as though it had been recorded in a studio.
 We use an end-to-end feed-forward WaveNet architecture, trained with multi-scale adversarial discriminators in both the time domain and the time-frequency domain.
 It relies on the deep feature matching losses of the discriminators to improve the perceptual quality of enhanced speech.
 The proposed model generalizes well to new speakers, new speech content, and new environments.
 It significantly outperforms state-of-the-art baseline methods in both objective and subjective experiments.

 Here, generator G includes a feed-forward WaveNet for speech enhancement, followed by a convolutional Postnet for cleanup.
-Discriminators evaluate the resulting waveform ($D_{W}$, at multiple resolutions) and mel-spectrogram ($D_{S}$).
+Discriminators evaluate the resulting waveform (Dw, at multiple resolutions) and mel-spectrogram (Ds).

 On a practical level, we're using a PyTorch implementation of the HiFi-GAN model, [forked](https://github.com/w-transposed-x/hifi-gan-denoising) from the awesome folks at `w-transposed-x`.
 As with any deep learning projects, our initial efforts went towards getting the model up and running (aka lots of troubleshooting), test runs, and hyperparameter tweaks based on performance.